Zedekiah's Cave

 On the photo of the map above, Zedekiah’s Cave is located at the top of square C7.

-You can reach Zedekiah’s Cave either using your car or public transport.
-My favorite way is taking the light train to the Damascus gate station and walking from there.
-For detailed directions, check out the Old City Of Jerusalem.
+You can reach Zedekiah’s Cave either by car or by public transport.
+My favorite way is taking the light train to the Damascus Gate Station and walking from there.
+For detailed directions, check out the Old City of Jerusalem.

 Damascus gate